-Evidence to be submitted to the Greenville Police Department Forensic Services Unit for analysis shall be accompanied by a completed "Request for Examination Form" form indicating the type of analysis requested.
+Evidence to be submitted to the Greenville Police Department Forensic Services Unit for analysis shall be accompanied by a completed GREENVILLE POLICE DEPARTMENT REQUEST FOR EXAMINATION OF EVIDENCE form indicating the type of analysis requested.
 All latent prints, taken at a crime scene shall be packaged in an envelope, and deposited in the temporary holding box located outside the sally port entrance to the Evidence Room.
 Latent prints shall only be removed from the designated temporary storage box by Forensic Services Specialists.